SEO – What is it, do I need it and how do I get it?

 There are many ways and I have included a few hints and tips below to get you started.
-You start though with ensuring a few basics when building your website, which are often not explained when you get a website designed for you and neither do any of the self-build systems tell you this.
+You start though with ensuring a few basics when building your website, which is often not explained when you get a website designed for you and neither do any of the self-build systems tell you this.
 The key of course is content, simply put you need to get the textual content on your site correct.
 After this, ensure that your domain is relevant and if you have a single most used keyword try and include it either in your domain (or a second domain).

 You can also purchase SEO services from various companies (IceStar Media are happy to carry out SEO reviews please contact us via the contact details on this site).

-1) HTML Validity - This one is often missed, and while it may not seem important it very definitely is.
-Getting the HTML compliant means that the tools used by Google/MSN/Yahoo/etc. will have an easier time in pulling out your text and its relevance, and will therefore improve your chances of getting a good ranking.
+1) HTML Validity – This one is often missed, and while it may not seem important it very definitely is.
+Getting the HTML compliant means that the tools used by Google/MSN/Yahoo/etc. will have an easier time in pulling out your text and its relevance, and will, therefore, improve your chances of getting a good ranking.

 3) Location – If your service is location based (or it can be) include the location if possible, this will enable people who tend to search for a region/town/city to pick you up much more easily.